mcmah309/activate/README.md

 ## Solution
 `activate` solves all these problems and more.
 - Create a `active.toml` file and declaratively define your environments.
-- Load and unloading an environment is as easy as `activate <name>` and deactivate with just `activate`.
+- Loading and unloading an environment is as easy as `activate <name>` and deactivate with just `activate`.
 - No custom build scripts necessary, have per environment managed files/directories and environment variables.
 - Switch an entire mono-repo with `activate -r <name>`, all directories containing `activate.toml` are switched to `<name>`.